tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 + Like a Recipe if logged in.
 ![like recipe if logged in](repo_images/recipe_liked_logged_in.png)

-> + As a developer using Nonna's Kitchen backend to build applications, I want and endpoin to perform CRUD operations on a RECIPE so that I do not have query the database manually.
+> + As a developer using Nonna's Kitchen backend to build applications, I want and endpoint to perform CRUD operations on a RECIPE so that I do not have query the database manually.
-> + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **filter a recpie ** so that my users can see the data they want without me having to query the database manually.
+> + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **filter a recipe ** so that my users can see the data they want without me having to query the database manually.
 > + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to **search recipes ** so that my users can see the data they want without me having to query the database manually.
 > + As a developer using Nonna's Kitchen backend to build applications, I want and endpoint to like a recipe so that I can have my users mark content they like without having to query the database manually.